tsuru/bs/README.md

 ## Injected Environment Variables

 Tsuru will inject some environment variables when starting the bs container.
-Those *cannot* be changed by the `tsuru-admin bs-env-set` command and are documented here for completeness and development purposes.
+Those *should not* be changed by the `tsuru-admin node-container-update` command and are documented here for completeness and development purposes.

 ### TSURU_ENDPOINT

 `TSURU_ENDPOINT` is the address to the tsuru api where logs will be forwarded when using `tsuru` as a log backend and where container status are going to be reported to.

 ### DOCKER_ENDPOINT

 `DOCKER_ENDPOINT` is the docker endpoint from where the container metrics are going to be collected from.

 ### SYSLOG_LISTEN_ADDRESS

 `SYSLOG_LISTEN_ADDRESS` is the local syslog server address that other container logs are being sent to be forwarded by bs.

 ### HOST_PROC

 `HOST_PROC` is the path to the volume where *bs* host `/proc` was mounted in the *bs* container.